vuolen/othello-bot/doc/testing.md

 ## Performance tests

-The project has a couple of performance tests located in `io.github.vuolen.othello.tiralabra.Performance`, these are subject to change and there will be more to come.
+The project has a couple of performance tests which can be run by running `io.github.vuolen.othello.tiralabra.Performance`.

 ## Running the tests and creating a test coverage report